 Overclocking your graphics card can improve its performance by 5% to as much as 15% (or more), depending on the particular card model.
 Of course, as with any overclocking, care should be taken to avoid running your GPU at unsafe settings.
 But if you have one of the best graphics cards and you're looking to eke out a bit more performance, we'll discuss how we go about overclocking and determining "safe" settings.

-Before overclocking, it's important to get a baseline measurement of how your graphics card performs.
+Before overclocking, it's useful to get a baseline measurement of how your graphics card performs.
 You want to be able to see how much faster your PC runs after tuning, after all — if performance doesn't improve, you'll want to know.
 Check our guide on how to test graphics card performance, and you'll also want to check your graphics card temperatures and clock speeds.

 Once you have your baseline stock performance data, it's time to start overclocking.
 There are a variety of utilities, but we're going to focus on MSI Afterburner, which is one of the most popular and commonly used GPU overclocking tools.
-The same basic process can be used with other utilities, including EVGA Precision X1, Asus GPU Tweak (opens in new tab), and other graphics card vendor utilities.
+The same basic process can be used with other utilities, including EVGA Precision X1, Asus GPU Tweak, and other graphics card vendor utilities.
 It's also possible to overclock AMD and Nvidia GPUs using the built-in utility in AMD's drivers or Nvidia's GeForce Experience, which we'll cover below, but we'll start with the universal approach to overclocking your GPU.

 Overclocking With MSI Afterburner

 Here's the main interface for MSI Afterburner, using the v3 skin.
 It shows sliders for core voltage, power limit, core clock, memory clock, and fan speed.
 By default, Afterburner locks out voltage adjustments.
-If you want to play with that, go into the settings and check the box for "Unlock voltage control."
+If you want to play with that option, go into the settings and check the box for "Unlock voltage control."
 You can try setting it to reference design, standard MSI, extended MSI, or third party — some cards will only allow voltage adjustments with the correct mode, and some might not allow it at all.

 My approach is to fire up a graphically intense game or benchmark that will run in a window, then I run the game at 1920x1080 or 2560x1440 (depending on the GPU I'm using) and get to a spot where nothing is going to kill me.
 From there, I switch over to Afterburner and start trying some adjustments.
 Note that you'll want a game or test that doesn't stop rendering when you leave focus (so if it shows the menu when you Alt+Tab, that's not going to work).